taylorlarkins/startup/README.md

 ### Things I've Learned
 * How to utilize Git and Github for version control
 * How to set up and remote shell into a server
+* How to purchase a domain name and associate it with an IP address
+* How to create DNS records for a domain name